Breaking

 Dancing is a lifestyle in South Africa.
 People are defined by it, by their chosen style… Or by the style that chooses them.
-It comes as natural as breathing - people aren’t told how, when or where to dance – it just happens.
-Thinks to this deep-rooted culture our local dance is versatile and energetic.
+It comes as naturally as breathing - people aren’t told how, when or where to dance – it just happens.
+Thanks to this deep-rooted culture, our local dance is versatile and energetic.
 And also deeply meaningful.
-As a people, we are strongly connected to the music, moves and fashion that makes our local dance styles unique.
-Some of these styles are setting trends globally, but for us South Africans that’s not where the importance lies
+As a people, we are strongly connected to the music, moves and fashion that make our local dance styles unique.
+Some of these styles are setting trends globally, but for us South Africans, that’s not where the importance lies.

 “Our country has a rich and diverse heritage in dance,” says Teboho “Tebza” Diphehlo, 2021 Red Bull Dance Your Style SA National Final Wildcard and 2019 World Final finalist.
 “It is often used as a form of day-to-day expression and to celebrate the past and the present.”